TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 * **Heap Memory**</br>
-   Displays the total available heap memory and used heap memory.</br> You can view the detailed distribution of the member's heap storage, heap execution memory, their utilizations along with JVM Heap utilization by clicking on the arrow next to the member name.
+   Displays the total available heap memory and used heap memory.</br> You can view the detailed distribution of the member's heap storage, heap execution memory, their utilization along with JVM Heap utilization by clicking on the arrow next to the member name.

 * **Off-Heap Memory Usage**</br>
-   Displays the members total off-heap memory and used off-heap memory.</br> You can also view the member's off-heap storage and off-heap execution memory and utilizations by clicking on the arrow next to the member name.
+   Displays the members total off-heap memory and used off-heap memory.</br> You can also view the member's off-heap storage and off-heap execution memory and utilization by clicking on the arrow next to the member name.

 <a id="table"></a>
 ### Table Statistics